Mreoch1/tradesync/docs/YAHOO_HTTPS_SETUP.md

 ### Step 7: Test OAuth Flow

-1. Open your app at the ngrok URL: `https://abc123def456.ngrok.io`
+1. Open your app at the Cloudflare Tunnel URL: `https://abc123-def456-ghi789.trycloudflare.com`
-2. Click "Connect Yahoo Account"
+2. The app will automatically redirect to Yahoo for authentication (no button click required)
 3. Complete OAuth authentication
 4. You should be redirected back with tokens stored

 ## Important Notes

-### ngrok URLs Change
+### Cloudflare Tunnel URLs Change

-- **Free tier**: URLs change every time you restart ngrok
+- **Free tier**: URLs change every time you restart cloudflared
-- **Paid tier**: You can reserve a domain name

-**Solution**: Update your Yahoo app settings and `.env.local` each time you restart ngrok, or use a paid ngrok account for a fixed domain.
+- **Solution**: Update your Yahoo app settings and `.env.local` each time you restart the tunnel

-### Keep ngrok Running
+### Keep Cloudflare Tunnel Running

-- Keep the ngrok terminal window open while developing
+- Keep the cloudflared terminal window open while developing
-- If ngrok stops, you'll need to:
+- If the tunnel stops, you'll need to:
-  1. Restart ngrok
+  1. Restart cloudflared
   2. Get the new URL
   3. Update Yahoo app settings
   4. Update `.env.local`